-For mixtures which are not classified as hazardous (but do require a SDS based on the presence of hazardous ingredients), mixtures which are classified for environmental hazards only and for substances, reference to an emergency service belonging to the supplier himself or to a competent third party provider of such a service must be made.
+For mixtures which are not classified as hazardous (but do require a SDS based on the presence of hazardous ingredients), mixtures which are classified for environmental hazards only and for substances, reference to an emergency service belonging to the supplier or to a competent third-party provider of such a service must be made.

-Where the supplier provides his own emergency information service, be it alone or in combination with an official advisory body or other provider, the necessary competence should be available.
+Where the supplier provides their own emergency information service, be it alone or in combination with an official advisory body or other provider, the necessary competence should be available.
+Any limitations on the official advisory body, the supplier's own, or any third party's services (opening hours or types of information that can be provided) must be indicated.
 Any limitations on the official advisory body, the supplier's own, or any third party's services (opening hours or types of information that can be provided) must be indicated.